divijg19/Aster/README.md

 Pending-
 Project Camellia: A Cloud-based Skill Sharing Platform written in Go, Python, Typescript, React, hosted on AWS and Vercel.

-Project Nargis: A Productivity Management and Tracker Suite Application written in MERN, Typescript, undecided Project Convonnect (name liable to change): A Real-time chatroom for collaboration, research and academic purposes written in Elixir, Phoenix, Typescript, React, Python
+Project Nargis: A Productivity Management and Tracker Suite Application written in MERN, Typescript, undecided

+Project Convonnect (name liable to change): A Real-time chatroom for collaboration, research and academic purposes written in Elixir, Phoenix, Typescript, React, Python

+A web-server project in Go to learn the language properly.

 Writing-
 Softer on my eyes- A metaphysical exploration of the vastness and ironical mundaneness of life from the lens of wilting youth.